12 Dubai Brands That Give Back This Ramadan

 Supports: Charity + sustainable shopping

-A thrift concept operating with a sustainability-first mindset, donating profits to charity while giving pre-loved fashion a second life.
+A thrift concept operating with a sustainability-first mindset, donating 100% of profits to Gulf for Good's children's charity projects while giving pre-loved fashion a second life.
 Expect a strong mix of high-street and designer finds.

 Supports: Children in need + smart reuse